Big Spring High School

-Big Spring High School is a public high school located in Big Spring, Texas and classified as a 4A Division I school by the University Interscholastic League (UIL).
+Big Spring High School is a public high school located in Big Spring, Texas, and classified as a 4A Division I school by the University Interscholastic League (UIL).
 It is part of the Big Spring Independent School District located in north central Howard County.
 The high school building was dedicated on March 23, 1952.
 The dedication address was given by J.W.
 Edgar, State Commissioner of Education.
-This was the first new high school built in 35 years, and the third in the districts history.
+This was the first new high school built in 35 years, and the third in the district's history.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.